wlads/reefpoints/source/posts/2013-09-04-computed_properties_in_ember_js.md

 });
 ```

-does exactly the same thing, as this one:
+does exactly the same thing as this code:

 ```javascript
 App.Person = Ember.Object.extend({